mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

                 * mouse and mice
                 * foot and feet
         * types
-            * stemmer - porter stemming algorithm, several languages
+            * `stemmer` - porter stemming algorithm, several languages
-            * kstem - algorithmic stemming + built-in dictionary
+            * `kstem` - algorithmic stemming + built-in dictionary
-            * porter_stem - porter stemming algorithm, recommended for English
+            * `porter_stem` - porter stemming algorithm, recommended for English
-            * snowball - Snowball-based stemming rules, several languages
+            * `snowball` - Snowball-based stemming rules, several languages
             * differences in how aggressive they stem
                 * more aggressive = chop off more
-    * Dictionary stemmers
+    * dictionary stemmers
         * stem words by looking in a dictionary
         * advantages
             * more accurate way to stem words